Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: Introduction

 Discussions, especially of complex or controversial topics, are a cornerstone of collective decision-making \cite{burton2024large}.
 In contrast to initial hopes of promoting mutual understanding \cite{rheingold00}, online discussions (especially in social media) often degenerate into hate speech, personal attacks, promoting conspiracy theories or propaganda -- to the extent that they can even be considered a threat to social cohesion and democracy \cite{tucker2018social,binny2019}.

-\ac{NLP} and \ac{ML} can potentially help improve the quality of online discussions.
+Natural Language Processing (\ac{NLP}) and \ac{ML} can potentially help improve the quality of online discussions.
 For example, automatic classifiers \cite{bang-etal-2023-enabling,Molina2022} are already being used to help or even replace human moderators, by flagging posts that violate the law or policies of online discussion fora \cite{saeidi-etal-2021-cross}.

-Social Science provides theories and applications for the facilitation of a discussion, but in specific contexts, such as teaching/learning \cite{Mansour2024} or clinical discussions \cite{Gelula1997}, without much research conducted for thread-like discussions.
+Social Science provides theories and applications for the facilitation of a discussion, but in specific contexts, such as teaching \cite{Mansour2024} or clinical discussions \cite{Gelula1997}, without much research devoted to online discussions.
+While prior \ac{NLP} studies have explored \ac{LLM}-facilitated discussions \cite{burton2024large, Aher2023, beck-etal-2024-sensitivity, schroeder-etal-2024-fora, small-polis-llm, cho-etal-2024-language}, rarely does Social Science work examine how facilitation can be automated \cite{Gimpel2024}.

-Improving the quality of online discussions presupposes being able to define and measure \emph{discussion quality}.
-Here, work from Social Science, but also \ac{AM} \cite{lapesa-etal-2024-mining}, can again provide several ideas on dimensions (aspects) of discussion quality, such as logical cohesion and constructiveness, as well as ideas on methods to measure quality along each dimension.

-This paper surveys research from Social Science and relevant \ac{NLP} areas (e.g., \ac{AM}, Sentiment Analysis, Toxicity Detection), focusing on how \acp{LLM} can facilitate human discussions—similar to human facilitators \cite{kahane2013transformative}.
-While prior studies have explored \ac{LLM}-facilitated discussions \cite{burton2024large, Aher2023, beck-etal-2024-sensitivity, schroeder-etal-2024-fora, small-polis-llm, cho-etal-2024-language}, their connection to Social Science remains underexplored.
-In this survey, we include methods from Social Science (e.g., linguistics) when discussing approaches for evaluating online discussions, as well as when exploring intervention strategies (e.g., facilitative tactics). \ac{LLM}-based facilitation again presupposes defining and evaluating discussion quality.
-This is even more necessary in the case of \ac{LLM}s, because of their rapid deployment, potential biases, and long-term societal consequences.
-Without continuous and thorough assessment, we risk implementing \ac{LLM}-based facilitation systems that may be ineffective, biased, or even harmful, before their full implications are understood.

-Therefore, we survey discussion evaluation aspects and their feasibility with \acp{LLM}, introducing a new taxonomy inspired by deliberation studies.
-We map tasks suited for \ac{ML} models, \acp{LLM}, and humans, aggregate multidimensional insights on facilitation strategies, and outline future capabilities of \acp{LLM}.
-Additionally, we compare major datasets and introduce a taxonomy of tasks relevant to facilitation.
-Our work focuses mostly on written thread-like discussions (e.g., Reddit threads).
+In this survey, we combine \ac{LLM}-based methods, with ideas from Social Science (e.g., Deliberative Theory) when discussing how to evaluate online discussions, and when exploring intervention strategies.
+Figure~\ref{fig:survey} provides a high-level conceptualization of our work.